Emergency vet care advice during the coronavirus / covid-19 UK lockdown.

 While veterinary practices across the country are allowed to stay open under the current lockdown restrictions, face-to-face contact has been reduced and guidance from the veterinary surgeons’ regulatory body, the RCVS, has restricted veterinary care to emergency treatment only.

-All veterinary clinics, hospitals and practices have now switched to fulfilling urgent prescriptions and providing emergency care only.
+All veterinary clinics, hospitals and practices have now switched to fulfilling urgent prescriptions and providing emergency pet services only.

 But what is an emergency?
 Here are some of the conditions that emergency vets deem to be potentially life-threatening.
 These have been compiled by leading emergency vet, Dave Leicester, Head of Clinical Intelligence at Vets Now.